bodywork-ml/bodywork-mlflow/README.md

 ### Preparing for Production with PostgreSQL and Cloud Object Storage

 To provide concurrent connections to multiple users from multiple service replicas, MLflow will need to use a database service that can support this scenario, as a backend store.
 Similarly, to make model artefacts available to anyone, it will need to use a common storage service.
 We are AWS users here at Bodywork HQ, so we have opted to use S3 for storing artefacts and an AWS managed Postgres database instance.
-Managed cloud services allow you to easily scale-out when required and also offer the convenience of automated backups, etc. (albeit, at a price).
+Managed cloud services allow you to easily scale-out when required and also offer the convenience of automated backups, upgrades, etc. (albeit, at a price).

 To test this setup locally, we need to install some more Python packages,